Groups Command in Linux With Examples

-In linux, there can be multiple users (those who use/operate the system), and groups are nothing but the collection of users.
+In Linux, there can be multiple users (those who use/operate the system), and groups are nothing but a collection of users.
 Groups make it easy to manage users with the same security and access privileges.
 A user can be part of different groups.

 - Groups command prints the names of the primary and any supplementary groups for each given username, or the current process if no names are given.